nowke/realtime-dashboard-demo/README.md

-# Real-time Monitoring using GraphQL, Redis PubSub
+# A lightweight Realtime dashboard using React, GraphQL subscriptions and Redis PubSub

 ## Preview